nimesh-govind/Introduction-React-Native/README.md

 ## Documentation of Experience

-Setting up Development environment
+## Setting up Development environment

--Ensure you are running node version 12 or higher
+* Ensure you are running node version 12 or higher

 to check - in command: